Protect Your Family, Future, and Financial Security

 - Open & honest communication

 Property acquired by you or your spouse during the course of your marriage is by default presumed to be community property that is subject to court oversight on division.
-That presumption can be challenged by our family law attorneys in Arlington who may be able to show that the property was received as an inheritance or gift.
+That presumption can be challenged by our family law attorneys in Fort Worth who may be able to show that the property was received as an inheritance or gift.

 In a Texas divorce proceeding, separate property is regarded as:

 - Property owned by a spouse prior to the marriage

 - Property given to a spouse during their marriage